 She holds a Master of Science degree in experiential education from Minnesota State University and a Bachelor of Arts in in environmental science and anthropology from the University of Notre Dame.

 Jennifer Jones Paton

-Jennifer brings a passion and dedication to improving the Life Science pipeline in CO to her role at Colorado BioScience Institute.
-She focuses on developing the bioscience workforce, fostering a collaborative environment across the state’s life science sector, and working with policymakers and economic developers on creating a thriving environment for the industry.
+Jennifer brings a rich background and deep relationships in policy and economic development to her role at Colorado BioScience Association.
+She focuses on improving access to capital for companies, developing the bioscience workforce, fostering a collaborative environment across the state’s life science sector, and working with policymakers and economic developers on creating a thriving business environment for the industry.